 Moscow accuses G7 members of hypocrisy

-Members of the G7 provide false data about the size of their nuclear arsenals, Russian Deputy Foreign Minister Sergey Ryabkov claimed on Monday.
-The remarks came after the group accused Russia and China of not being transparent in reporting the number of their strategic offensive weapons.
+Members of the G7 are providing false data about the size of their nuclear arsenals, Russian Deputy Foreign Minister Sergey Ryabkov claimed on Monday.
+The remarks came after the group accused Russia and China of not being transparent in reporting their strategic offensive weapon capabilities.

 In a statement following the latest G7 summit in Hiroshima, Japan, the group stressed the “importance of transparency with regard to nuclear weapons” and praised the US, UK, and France for “providing data on their nuclear forces and the objective size of their nuclear arsenal.”